Data-driven decoding of quantum error correcting codes using graph neural networks: Graph neural network decoder

 To avoid overfitting to the training data we employ two different approaches depending on the amount of available data.
 In using experimental data from \cite{google2023suppressing}, we use a two-way split into a training set and a test set.
 To avoid diminishing the training data further, we do not use a validation set, and instead train for a fixed number of epochs.
 We observe (see Figure~\ref{fig:training_rep}) that the test accuracy does not change significantly over a large number of epochs, even though the network continues to overfits.

-For the case with simulated experimental data (Figure \ref{fig:training_accuracy}), we avoid overfitting by replacing a substantial fraction (25\%) of the data with new data, generated within the training cycle, after each epoch of training.
-This effectively emulates a much larger dataset, while keeping with the memory limits set by the available hardware.
-Since the training set is effectively unbounded, the number of unique detector graphs scales as $2^{d_td^2}$ and the network cannot overfit.
-Also here, a fixed test set is used to gauge the performance.
+For the case with simulated data (Figure \ref{fig:training_accuracy}), we avoid overfitting by not reusing data.
+Each batch of the training data consists of freshly generated, labeled detector graphs.
+A fixed test set is used to gauge the performance.

-The GNN training and testing is implemented in PyTorch Geometric~\cite{fey2019fast}, simulated data is generated using Stim~\cite{gidney2021stim}, and the MWPM decoding results use Pymatching~\cite{higgott2021pymatching}.
+The GNN training and testing is implemented in PyTorch Geometric~\cite{fey2019fast}, simulated data is generated using Stim~\cite{gidney2021stim}, the MWPM decoding results use PyMatching~\cite{higgott2021pymatching,pymatchingv2}, and the belief-matching results uses the code provided with \cite{Higgott2022beliefmatching}.
 The Adam optimizer is used for stochastic gradient descent, using manual learning rate decrements when the training accuracy has leveled out.
 Details on the training procedure can be found in Appendix~\ref{sec:App_A}.
 Several other graph layers were experimented with, including graph attention for both convolutions~\cite{velivckovic2017graph} and pooling~\cite{lee2019selfattention,knyazev2019understanding}, as well as top$_k$ pooling~\cite{gao2019graph,cangea2018sparse}.
 These were found not to improve results.
-The width and depth of the final network was arrived at after several rounds of iterations.
-Naturally, we expect that larger code distances, i.e., larger graphs, will require scaling up the network size.
-(See also Sec.~\ref{sec:time_complexity})
+The width and depth of the final network was arrived at after several rounds of iterations, but no systematic ablation studies were done.
+We expect that larger code distances, i.e., larger graphs, will require scaling up the network, following the increased complexity of the decoding problem.
+We use a fixed-size network for $d\leq 7$, and a somewhat larger network for $d=9$ (See also Sec.~\ref{sec:time_complexity})